Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: RG equations for the Kondo model

 \subsection{Shifts in energy arguments}

-The RG equation at energy argument $E$ depend on $\Gamma$, $Z$, $G^2$ and $G^3$ at energy arguments $E+n\hat{\bar\mu}$ with $n=-2,-1,\ldots,2$.
+The RG equations at energy argument $E$ depend on $\Gamma$, $Z$, $G^2$ and $G^3$ at energy arguments $E+n\hat{\bar\mu}$ with $n=-2,-1,\ldots,2$.
 A numerical implementation needs to treat these quantities evaluated at different energy arguments separately.
 Hence we also need RG equations at energy argument $E+n\hat{\bar\mu}$ and the RG equations are not closed, but include an infinite number of coupled equations evaluated at different energy arguments.
-However, the dependence of these quantities on the energy argument only enters as a next-to-leading order (or higher order) effect in all RG equations.
-For the RG equations at unchanged energy argument $E$ to be correct to next-to-leading order, it is sufficient that the RG equations at shifted energy arguments are correct to leading order.
-The infinite set of coupled RG equations can thus be truncated by limiting the shift $n\hat{\bar\mu}$ to $|n|\leq n_\mathrm{max}$ and replacing, e.g., $\Gamma(E+[n_\mathrm{max}+1]\hat{\bar\mu})$ by $\Gamma(E+n_\mathrm{max}\hat{\bar\mu})$ in the RG equations.
+However, the energy shift only enters as a next-to-leading order effect in the RG equations and can therefore be approximated.
+The infinite set of coupled RG equations can be truncated by limiting the shift $n\hat{\bar\mu}$ to $|n|\leq n_\mathrm{max}$ and replacing, e.g., $\Gamma(E+[n_\mathrm{max}+1]\hat{\bar\mu})$ by $\Gamma(E+n_\mathrm{max}\hat{\bar\mu})$ in the RG equations.
 In the numerical evaluation $n_\mathrm{max}=3$ is sufficient to achieve convergence with only small deviations from larger $n_\mathrm{max}$.